ohlemacher/pychallenge/README.md

 6. channel
     - Problem:
-        - Look at the source and realize that the zip module is required.
+        - Look at the picture and source and realize that a zip file must be downloaded and analyzed.
     - Hints:
         - The picture is of a zipper.
         - start from 90052.
         - answer is inside the zip.
     - Solution:
         - Use requests to download channel.zip.
+        - Use recursion to follow each file in the zip file to the next.
+        - Collect each file's comments while following.
+        - Stop recursive calls once an interesting file is found.
+        - Print the comments.